Electronic Treasure Hunting: Search Your Unclaimed Property

 This week was going down for me as one of the most financially annoying weeks in history.
 A thief hacked into my bank accounts and drained my checking and savings accounts over the weekend.
-However, as I was flipping through my mail yesterday, I saw a letter from an unclaimed property investigator firm in California.
+However, as I was flipping through my mail yesterday, I saw a letter from a law firm in California.
 I wish for no more bad news as I held my breath and opened the letter.
 To my surprise, it was actually good news.
 The letter was actually from an unclaimed property investigator firm in California.

 Private investigators had found old stock certificates from a company that I quit working for back in 2010.
 The stocks were in my maiden name and the last address my former employer had was my oversees APO, AP address.
 The letter explained that they would gladly retrieve my stocks for me for a finder’s fee.

 I didn’t want to pay the finder’s fee.
 I called up the employee help line for my former company to find out more about my stocks.
 They informed me that after I left the company, they were unable to get in touch with me (I was in South Korea).
 After several attempts they turned my stock certificates and dividends over to the State of California as unclaimed property.
-My stock certificates have been soaking up the California sunshine for the last seven years.
+My stock certificates had been soaking up the California sunshine ever since.

 What is Unclaimed Property?

 When a company or government agency owes you money, property, or other assets, they attempt to return it to you, but if they can’t find you, they hand the asset over to the state.
-Examples of unclaimed property are uncashed rebate checks, deposits on a utility account, overpaid tuition, or even unclaimed money from a closed bank account.
+Examples of unclaimed property are uncashed rebate checks, deposits on a utility account, overpaid tuition, or even unclaimed money from a closed or abandoned bank account.
 Each state keep detailed records of all these assets.
 Most have their own website where you can search for your property and file a claim to get it back.

 What to do: